rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-29.md

 summary: "_TODO_"
 ---

-Welcome to the #29 edition of Rust in Blockchain, the chillest newsletter about the chillest tech.
+Welcome to the #29 edition of Rust in Blockchain, the monthly newsletter about Rust, distributed systems, cryptography, and other industry topics.
 [Previous: #28](/newsletters/rib-newsletter-28/).

 _TODO_